mhosigiri/yourweek/docs/user-search-follow.md

 ## Overview

-This document explains the implementation of the user search and follow system in the YourWeek application.
+This document explains the implementation of the user search and follow system in the Social-Plan application.
 The system allows users to:

 1. Search for other users by their display name or email
 2. Follow and unfollow other users